Green Bay Packers fans hate Joe Buck and Troy Aikman. Here's why time won't heal these wounds.

 "Some Packer fans seem to have a problem with Troy Aikman, but I am not sure why," said Gary Getzin of Wausau.
 "Maybe it goes back to the Cowboys in the '90s, when they beat Green Bay most of the time.
 Aikman’s analysis as a former quarterback is usually pretty interesting to me.
 Joe Buck seems to be on top of things and meshes well with him."

-Matthew Faulkner, a Packers fan in Milford, Del., agreed, preferring them to the other No. 1 network announcing teams.
+Matthew Faulkner, a Packers fan in Milford, Delaware, agreed, preferring them to the other No. 1 network announcing teams.

 "You know it's a big game when they are calling it.
 As an analyst, I appreciate Aikman's knowledge and experience — you always learn something whether it be about a particular play or scheme," he said.
 "You won't find a better play-by-play man than Buck in my opinion."